Hum Saath-Saath Hain: Plot

-In the past, Ramkishan Chaturvedi, a rich businessman, lost his first wife, Lakshmi.
-They have a one-year-old son, Vivek.
-Ramkishan remarries the kind Mamta, and Vivek also accepts and respects her as his mother.
-Later, the two have three kids: Prem, Sangeeta, and Vinod.
-Seven years later, while trying to save Prem and Vinod from a probable accident, Vivek is injured, which leaves his right arm partially paralyzed.
+The movie surrounds Ramkishan Chaturvedi, a rich businessman, his wife Mamta, and his four children.
+Vivek is Ramkishan's first son from his deceased first wife, Lakshmi.
+Despite not being related by blood, Mamta and Vivek share a deep familial bond.
+Mamta and Ramkishan's three children are named Prem, Sangeeta, and Vinod.
+During childhood, Vivek was injured while trying to save Prem and Vinod from a probable accident, which left his right arm partially paralysed.
+Vivek is an idealistic, responsible, self-sacrificing character; Prem is sensitive and soft-spoken; and Vinod is energetic and playful.
+The entire family is fiercely loyal and devoted to one another.

 Nineteen years later, Prem returns home from US after completing his studies and getting trained in the family business.
 Sangeeta is happily married to her husband Anand, and they have a daughter, Radhika.
 Vinod is busy with studies and preparing for his training in the family business.
 Vivek is still undergoing treatment for his hand and takes care of the family business.
-At Ramkishan and Mamta's anniversary function, the four siblings wish them with respect.
+At Ramkishan and Mamta's anniversary function, the four siblings gather to wish them with respect.

-Seeing Vivek's love for them, Ramkishan's business associate Adarsh's daughter Sadhna likes him at first sight.
+Seeing Vivek's love for them, Sadhna, the daughter of Ramkishan's business associate Adarsh, is drawn to him.
 Adarsh sends a marriage proposal to Ramkishan's family.
-Vivek agrees and marries Sadhna.
-Prem and Preeti, Ramkishan's friend, Pritam's daughter, have been in love secretly since childhood, and they get engaged.
-Vinod is secretly in love with Sapna, who is the daughter of Ramkishan's former neighbor in his ancestral village, Dharamraj Bajpai.
-Eventually, Prem and Preeti find out about Vinod and Sapna during a family outing and Vivek's and Sadhna's honeymoon at Rampur, where they both get engaged as well.
+Though initially hesitant about how his paralysis could impact a spouse, Vivek agrees and marries Sadhna.
+Prem and Preeti, Pritam's daughter, have been in love secretly since childhood, and they get engaged.
+Vinod is secretly in love with Sapna, the daughter of Dharamraj Bajpai, Ramkishan's former neighbour in his ancestral village, Rampur.
+Prem and Preeti find out about Vinod and Sapna at a family outing during Vivek's and Sadhna's honeymoon at Rampur, where they both get engaged as well.
 Ramkishan makes Vivek the managing director of his company.